 The Registrar of Titles is to pay to the Authority any money paid to the Registrar under this Act.

-[Section 129D inserted by No. 60 of 2006 s.
+[Section 129D inserted: No. 60 of 2006 s.
 160(9).]

 130. Regulations

 The Governor may make regulations prescribing all matters and things that by this Act are required or permitted to be prescribed or that are necessary or convenient to be prescribed for giving effect to this Act and in particular for and with respect to —